 - Each course is evaluated (at least) once every three years, this means that one third of all courses are covered anyway.
-This is spread over periods and years so that not all students of one year level are asked to fill in questionnaires each time; - all newly developed courses / new curriculum; - courses taught by new teachers; - all less well evaluated courses from the previous year based on criteria as defined in the Annual Evaluation Plan; - all courses from university minors offered by faculty; - courses addressed in the annual plan of the Assessment Chamber; - courses, with more than 8 students enrolled, that were identified as requiring evaluation in the previous year, but for which there are no evaluation results.
+This is spread over periods and years so that not all students of one year level are asked to fill in questionnaires each time; - all newly developed courses / new curriculum; - courses taught by new teachers; - all less well evaluated courses from the previous year based on criteria as defined in the Annual Evaluation Plan; - all courses from university minors offered by faculty; - courses addressed in the annual plan of the assessment chamber; - courses put forward at the request of the programme committees; - courses, with more than 8 students enrolled, that were identified as requiring evaluation in the previous year, but for which there are no evaluation results.